The Original 1968 & 1969 Pink Paisely Telecaster

 James Burton

-James Burton is the most historically significant Paisley Tele player, having played a 1969 example extensively while serving as lead guitarist on tour with Elvis Presley.
-The visual association between Burton, Elvis's Las Vegas-era spectacle, and the pink paisley guitar is one of the most iconic pairings in American popular music history.
+James Burton is the most historically significant Paisley Tele player.
+He played a 1969 example extensively as lead guitarist on tour with Elvis Presley.
+The visual pairing of Burton, Elvis's Las Vegas-era show, and the pink paisley guitar is one of the most recognizable in American popular music.
 Burton's playing on that guitar can be heard across some of the defining live recordings of Elvis's career.

 Brad Paisley

-Brad Paisley has made his 1968 Paisley Tele (nicknamed "Old Pink") into essentially his signature instrument, appearing on much of his recorded output and probably the most-photographed surviving 1968 example in existence.
+Brad Paisley uses his 1968 Paisley Tele (nicknamed "Old Pink") as his signature instrument.
+It appears across most of his recorded output and is probably the most-photographed surviving 1968 example in existence.

-Noel Gallagher of Oasis has been photographed with a Paisley Telecaster, and Geddy Lee of Rush is a notable player of a 1968 Paisley Telecaster Bass — the four-string variant produced in the same foil finish during the same brief window.
+Noel Gallagher of Oasis has been photographed with a Paisley Telecaster, and Geddy Lee of Rush plays a 1968 Paisley Telecaster Bass.
+The bass was the four-string variant produced in the same foil finish during the same brief production window.

 9. Rarity, Survival Rate, and Market Context

 Production numbers were extremely limited.
-Conservative estimates place the 1968 run at roughly 75–100 units.
-By the mid-1970s the psychedelic aesthetic had completely fallen out of fashion, and a significant percentage of original Paisleys were stripped or refinished into plain sunburst or solid-color guitars.
-Truly original, unmodified examples are exceptionally scarce — and the market price reflects that.
+Conservative estimates put the 1968 run at roughly 75 to 100 units.
+By the mid-1970s the psychedelic aesthetic had fallen completely out of fashion, and a significant percentage of original Paisleys were stripped or refinished into plain sunburst or solid-color guitars during that period.
+Truly original, unmodified examples are now scarce, and the market price reflects that.

-Market Note: Fender has produced reissues over the decades — most notably in the Japanese Fender catalog since the 1980s.
-These are excellent guitars in their own right but are not remotely the same collector proposition as an original CBS-era example.
-Always verify production era before any significant purchase.
+Market Note: Fender has produced reissues over the decades, most notably through the Japanese Fender catalog since the 1980s.
+The reissues are excellent guitars in their own right, but they're not the same collector proposition as an original CBS-era example.
+Verify production era before any significant purchase.

 The Bottom Line

-The 1968 and 1969 Fender Pink Paisley Telecasters are simultaneously completely ridiculous and utterly magnificent.
-Fender took their most workmanlike, no-nonsense instrument and wallpapered it in decorative aluminum foil — and somehow produced something that has outlasted the moment that inspired it by more than half a century.
-The shattering polyester, the bubbling foil, and the UV-faded pink are precisely what collectors spend serious money to find.
+The 1968 and 1969 Fender Pink Paisley Telecasters are simultaneously ridiculous and magnificent.
+Fender took its most workmanlike instrument and wallpapered it in decorative aluminum foil, then somehow produced something that has outlasted the cultural moment that inspired it by more than half a century.
+The shattered polyester, the bubbling foil, the UV-faded pink that collectors hunt for?
+Those are exactly the wear signatures the factory finish was always going to produce.

-If you have one, understand what you have.
+If you have one, you should understand what you have.
 If you're looking for one, study the details above until they're second nature.
-The guitars that survive in original condition are rare enough that there's real money at stake — and real history.
-Browse our current inventory to see what original examples look like in the wild, or get a free appraisal if you think you have one.
+The guitars that survive in original condition are rare enough that there's real money at stake.
+There's also real history.
+Browse our current inventory to see what original examples look like, or get a free appraisal if you think you have one.

 Joe’s Vintage Guitars